MBM-Lab/mbm-lab.github.io/collections/_research/01_cardiac_cardiovascular_modelling.md

 We develop and maintain several software packages for the simulation of cardiac electrophysiology, such as Propeiko and Propag-5.
 Propag-5 is a well-established software capable of simulating large-scale problems, such as those arising in atrial fibrillation, on supercomputing centers by exploiting multiple nodes via MPI, multiple cores via OpenMP and GPU accelerators with CUDA.
 Propeiko is a fast ECG simulator based on the anisotropic eikonal equation and lead field formulation of the forward bidomain model.
 Propeiko runs almost real-time on GPU, enabling interactive solution and fast uncertainty quantification and parameter inference.
 Moreover, it compares favorably to high-fidelity simulations with the full, time-consuming reaction-diffusion EP model.

+### Thesis proposals

+Please contact [Prof. Pezzuto](https://webapps.unitn.it/du/it/Persona/PER0251606/Curriculum) if you are interested in research projects regarding possible topics for your master thesis or our PhD in applied mathematics.